 I’m not gonna lie, it was tough.
 My mum was stricter than ever.
 She checked my phone bills tracing all the numbers I called, to forbid me to have any contact with him.
 My parents didn’t know that Nigel bought me a cheap phone with a new sim that I could use to call him.
-After school I had to come straight home, which made me lie about projects with classmates and even led to skipping school.
+After school, I had to come straight home, which made me lie about projects with classmates and even led to skipping school.

 Luckily, Nigel was a student back then, so he could travel for free most of the time by train.
 Still, it took about 2,5 hours to travel from door to door.
 So 5 hours in total, just to see me.
-Sometimes he travelled that long to see me for only 30 minutes.
+Sometimes he traveled that long to see me for only 30 minutes.

-In summer it was easier, because we could just chill outside.
-Wintertime was trickier, we had to meet at the library, at my friend’s home or at cafés.
+In summer it was easier because we could just chill outside.
+Wintertime was trickier, we had to meet at the library, at my friend’s home, or at cafés.
 I remember one time we had no place to go, so we sat in a park, in the freezing cold and rain, on a bench with an umbrella, just to be together.

 We have to be thankful for a lot of people around me who were willing to either lie to or withhold the truth from my parents to help us.
 (You know who you are guys, and I won’t ever forget that!
 Thank you so much for believing in us).

 It got easier when I finished high school and moved to Utrecht for my study.
-I was distant to my family and also the whole Chinese community.
+I was distant from my family and also the whole Chinese community.
 After all, I blamed our culture for this.

-Nigel will be accepted in the family
+Nigel will be accepted into the family